 Skip to main content

 You have one month from the date on the letter to ask for a ‘mandatory reconsideration’.
 This is where they look at the decision again.
-(If one month has already passed you can still ask for a reconsideration, see If you have missed the deadline in Section 7 found below).

 The DWP will look at your claim form again, the assessment report, and any other evidence they have, to see if they will change the decision.